IT-Skills-Exchange/jacademy-challenges/doc/two_pointers.md

 ### Statement

-Write a function that takes a string, **s**, as an input and determines whether or not it is a palindrome.
+Write a function that takes a string, s, as an input and determines whether or not it is a palindrome.

-> Note: A **palindrome** is a word, phrase, or sequence of characters that reads the same backward as forward.
+> Note: A palindrome is a word, phrase, or sequence of characters that reads the same backward as forward.

 #### Constraints

-- 1 ≤ **s.length** ≤ 2 * 10^5
+- 1 ≤ s.length ≤ 2 * 10^5
-- The string **s** will contain English uppercase and lowercase letters, digits, and spaces.
+- The string s will contain English uppercase and lowercase letters, digits, and spaces.

 ### Solution